Back to Blog

 What's a safe cash buffer before payroll?

 Keep at least one full payroll run in reserve above your projected low point, and ideally two.
 As a broader floor, many founders target two to six months of total operating expenses.
 The lumpier and less predictable your revenue, the larger that buffer should be: a business living on a few large annual contracts needs more cushion than one with smooth monthly subscriptions, because a single late payment moves the needle further.
+For context on how thin most buffers run: JPMorgan Chase Institute's analysis of nearly 600,000 small businesses found the median holds just 27 cash buffer days, under a month of typical outflows.

 Your "will I make payroll" checklist